jchristn/CavemanTcp/README.md

 - Keepalives only work in .NET Core and .NET Framework
 - Keepalives can be enabled on either client or server, but generally only work on server (being investigated)
 - ```Keepalive.TcpKeepAliveRetryCount``` is only applicable to .NET Core; for .NET Framework, this value is forced to 10

+## Special Thanks

+A special thanks to those that have helped improve the library thus far!

+@LeaT113 @Kliodna @zzampong

 ## Help or Feedback